Resolved to Laugh as History Repeats

 The repeated mistake was in not realizing that folks who escort criminals don’t want to wear a noose around their necks that can be tightened.
 A clip-on tie is gentlemanly enough.

-Speaking of uniforms, it was around then that the Boy Scout and the Wolf Cubs switched from green to grey—and the promotion of their new outfits, for their adult leaders, led to a controversy, a controversy repeated a few years later when the navy and air force and army all changed to wearing the same colour.
+Speaking of uniforms, it was around then that the Boy Scout and the Wolf Cubs switched from green to grey—and the promotion of their new outfits, for their adult leaders, led to a controversy: a controversy repeated a few years later when the navy and air force and army all changed to wearing the same colour.
 No, not khaki: some new-fangled vivid green.

 Maybe it’s like that philosopher said, “Those who cannot remember the past are condemned to repeat it.”
 (George Santayana)

 This when ordinary people spoke of a “credibility gap.”
-And while the bombing and re-bombing of North Vietnam by the Americans was resulting in “merely rearranging the rubble”—I make no comment on the status of rubble in Iran .
+This while the bombing and re-bombing of North Vietnam by the Americans was resulting in “merely rearranging the rubble”—I make no comment on the status of rubble in Iran .

 Note: The North enjoyed ample manpower: in fact, when their regular army crossed into South Vietnam in 1975 they had more tanks and trucks than the German army going into France.

-As for Iran, it was back before Covid-19 that syndicated Canadian writer Gwynn Dyer reported the Iranians had been six months away from having the Bomb… year after year after year …with Iran feeling all right with the permanent six months.
+As for Iran, it was back before Covid-19 that syndicated Canadian writer Gwynn Dyer reported the Iranians had been six months away from having the Bomb… year after year after year …with Iran feeling quite all right with the permanent six months.
 Dyer said every State Department in Europe knew this.
 Hence Obama could craft a good “no nukes” treaty. (footnote)

 In my day, during Nam, we wore big white buttons: “Question Authority.”